dannsam/xenko-docs/manual/physics/index.md

 * `ContinuosCollisionDetection`: This will initialize the `Simulation` with Continous collision detection support.
 Quite useful if you have very high velocity rigidbody such as bullets in a FPS game.
 * Other flags are not currently implemented/working.

-From the `Simulation` itself you can
+From the `Simulation` itself you can change on the flight many things which include:
+* the `FixedTimeStep` time of the `Simulation`
+* the number of `MaxSubSteps` the engine should do in the case of update rate being slow.
+* the `Gravity` of the `Simulation`.